ryan-mcclue/musings/rage-against-the-machine.md

 Concept of non-daemonic and daemonic 'threads' in python

-w3m-img installs to non default path /usr/lib
+w3m-img installs to non default path /usr/lib.
+Have to resort to X11 python ueberzug

+difference in size between C and CPP header files for vulkan SDK is huge, leads to much slower compile times. contains some useful things, but not that useful